CAD97/programming-paradigm-scoring/README.md

 - Allow the execution of multiple instructions in source order.
 (1 point)
 - Allow the use of a `goto` statement to jump forward/back in execution order.
 (1 point)
 - Allow the use of a command to change source execution direction.
 (1 point)
-- Allow the conditional application of the two above
+- Allow the conditional application of the two above.
+(You can claim this with only one of the two.)
+(1 point)

 ## Structured (5 points)